top of page

 What Is Lumbar Radiculopathy?

-Lumbar radiculopathy refers to irritation or compression of a nerve root in the lower spine.
-These nerves travel from the lumbar spine down into the hips, legs, and feet, so irritation can create symptoms that extend beyond the lower back itself.
+Lumbar radiculopathy refers to irritation, compression, or sensitivity of a nerve root in the lower spine.
+These nerves exit the lumbar spine and travel into the hips, buttocks, legs, and feet.
+When one of these nerve roots becomes irritated, symptoms may be felt beyond the lower back itself.

 • Pain that begins in the lower back and travels into the hip or leg